 Live matches of rugby and football are routinely enjoyed at The Dubliner; Sky Sports, BT Sports and local sports channels are available.

 The Dubliner is also home to The Meds, one of the oldest dart teams of the Bucharest Thursday Darts League.
-Except during official league matches, usually played on Thursday nights, the dart board and scoring system is available to customers free of charge.
+Except during official league matches, usually played on Thursday nights, the dart board and scoring system are available to customers free of charge.
 And a spare set of darts can always be borrowed from the bar.

 Traditional Irish music bands are a regular fixture at The Dubliner, with live concerts every St. Patrick’s Day and Halloween, as well as on other occasions.

 The Wednesday Pub Quiz is a weekly event at The Dubliner.
 With free attendance, teams of two to five players compete against each other for the night’s prize, usually a 6-pint beer dispenser and a 100-lei bar tab.
 Each member of a winning team gets a number of points equal to the number of competing teams.
 The quiz master keeps a record of the points gathered by each participant over a period and determines a winner at the end of that period.
-For the season started in January of 2017, the winners were declared just before St. Patrick’s Day.